How to implement a phased return to work after long-term sickness absence

 Click on any of the hyperlinks to go to more detailed guidance below:

-- Consider whether or not a phased return to work is suitable.
+- Consider whether a phased return to work is suitable.

 - Seek full information from medical advisers on what the employee's medical condition is and how they think any phased return to work should be implemented.